 - 10.1 Also, the Director of Finance, Administration and Personnel will ensure that relevant parties are updated of progress regarding the completion of the investigation.
-Care will be taken in making such reports that potential future legal proceedings are not jeopardised. - 10.2 Any queries in connection with this response plan should be made to the Director of Finance, Administration and Personnel or the CEO. - 10.3 Advice and assistance on risk management/internal control issues can be sought from the Head of Internal Audit.
+Care will be taken in making such reports that potential future legal proceedings are not jeopardised. - 10.2 Any queries in connection with this response plan should be made the CEO. - 10.3 Advice and assistance on risk management/internal control issues can be sought from the Head of Internal Audit.